gitextensions/GitExtensionsDoc/source/plugins.rst

 .. settingspage:: GitHub

-    This plugin will create an OAuth token so that some common GitHub actions can be integrated with Git Extensions.

-    For more information see: https://github.com/
+    This plugin adds a GitHub menu item in the main toolbar.

+    * Fork/Clone repository
+    * View pull requests
+    * Create pull requests
+    * Add upstream remote

-    .. setting:: OAuth Token
+    .. setting:: Personal Access Token

-      The token generated and retrieved from GitHub.
+      The plugin adds configuration for the token generated and retrieved from GitHub.
+      For more information see: https://github.com/ or the links in the plugin settings.

 .. settingspage:: GitFlow